888 Seventeenth St. N.W., Suite 700

 Lonnie Anne Pera

-Lonnie Pera is a partner at Zuckert, Scoutt & Rasenberger, focusing her practice on three areas: airline law and regulation; international aviation law; and international trade.
-Her trade practice often overlaps with the firm's aviation practice and focuses on export and foreign asset controls involving such countries as Cuba, Iran, Myanmar (Burma), North Korea, Sudan, Syria, and Ukraine/Russia.
+Lonnie Pera is a partner celebrating her 25th year at Zuckert, Scoutt & Rasenberger.
+Her practice focuses on three areas: airline law and regulation; international aviation law; and international trade.
+Her trade practice often overlaps with the firm’s aviation practice and focuses on export and foreign asset controls involving such countries as Cuba, Iran, Myanmar (Burma), North Korea, Sudan, Syria, and Ukraine/Russia.

-With overlapping practices, Ms. Pera regularly advises aviation clients not only on the DOT and FAA transportation requirements and limitations but also on export controls and transactions restrictions that apply to aircraft operations.
-These limitations and restrictions can impact an airline's entire operation, from the sale and transportation of passengers and cargo to the storage of supplies and aircraft spare parts.
+With overlapping practices, Ms. Pera regularly advises aviation clients on DOT/FAA and OFAC/BIS restrictions that apply to air transportation services.
+These restrictions can impact an airline’s entire operation, from the sale and transportation of passengers and cargo to the exportation/reexportation of aircraft and spare parts.
 See U.S. Overflight and Air Transportation Restrictions.

 DOT Proposes Charter Broker Regulations - Lonnie A. Pera, 2013.